-- Get Plenty of Sleep.
+- Get plenty of sleep.
 It may seem like there aren’t enough hours in the day to get everything done, but cutting into your sleep time is not the answer.
-Not only has sleep deprivation been linked to depression, irritability and poor concentration, but too little sleep can actually pack on the pounds.
-According to Harvard professor Dr. Lawrence Epstein, people who sleep less tend to be heavier over time—and even a short-term reduction in sleep can make a big difference, causing the body to release hormones that prompt eating and weight gain.
+Not only has sleep deprivation been linked to depression, irritability and poor concentration, but too little sleep may also get in the way of healthy weight management.

-- Wash Your Hands Often.
-You have enough to worry about this season without adding the sniffles and sneezes.
+- Wash your hands often.
 According to experts at the Centers for Disease Control and Prevention, keeping your hands clean is one of the most important steps you can take to avoid getting sick and spreading germs to others.
 As often as possible, wash your hands (rubbing them together) with warm soapy water for at least 20 seconds each time.
-If you feel a cough or a sneeze coming on, cover your mouth and nose with a tissue.
-If you’re out of tissues, cough or sneeze into your upper sleeve or elbow.

-- Stay Active Even in Winter.
-This time of year the darker nights and colder temperatures make it difficult to get motivated, but regular exercise (at least 30 minutes a day, five days a week) plays a key role in disease prevention and vibrant health.
-A recent study published in the British Medical Journal found that exercise may be as effective, or even more effective, as drug treatment for common health conditions such as heart disease and diabetes.
-In addition, exercise is critical for a balanced gut—which not only promotes optimal digestion but can help you achieve and maintain a healthy body weight.
+- Stay active even in winter.
+Regular exercise (at least 30 minutes a day, five days a week) plays an important role in overall health.
+One study in the British Medical Journal found that exercise may be as effective, or even more effective, as drug treatment for common health conditions such as heart disease and diabetes.
+Exercise also supports a balanced gut—which not only promotes optimal digestion but supports a healthy weight.

-Seasonal depression, or seasonal affective disorder (SAD), affects roughly 500,000 Americans every year, and according to the Mayo Clinic three out of every four SAD sufferers are women.
+Seasonal affective disorder (or SAD), affects roughly 500,000 Americans every year, and according to the Mayo Clinic three out of every four are women.
 Sunlight is our primary source of vitamin D, which has been shown to help ease depressive symptoms and improve mood, so try to spend time outdoors or near a window each day.
 Better yet, take a walk!
-A recent study found depressive symptoms were greatly reduced just by walking outdoors.
+Research shows depressive symptoms are greatly reduced just by walking outdoors.